 It is believed that Mars used to be more Earth-like, with a wetter and warmer climate.
 For this to have been the case, the atmosphere must have been denser than at present \citep{jakosky_2017}.
 Today, this is no longer the case, and in order to answer the question of how Mars became less habitable, we must investigate how the atmosphere was lost over time.
-The absence of a strong intrinsic magnetic field and the resulting weaker protection of the Martian system from solar wind and high solar activity events like coronal mass ejections (CMEs) results in the loss of the Martian atmosphere \citep{art_Jakosky_2015}.
-Therefore, the lack of a dynamo to power an intrinsic magnetic field is thought to be a strong driver in the evolution of habitability of Mars.
-In order to understand how the atmosphere evolved in the past, a detailed picture of the whole Martian plasma environment is needed.
-With this, past habitability of Mars could be investigated as well as giving implications of the possible fate of terrestrial planets' atmospheres once they lose their active dynamo.
+This investigation starts with studying atmospheric loss in the present, from which one can then attempt to extrapolate the loss rates back in time.
+The absence of a global magnetic field makes the process different to that at Earth, specifically in terms of ion loss.
+Whether the presence of a global magnetic field protects the atmosphere from ion loss is up for debate, with some evidence suggesting that it actually increases ion escape \citep{ Gunell_etal2018, Sakata_etal2020, Ramstad_etal2021}.
+The presence of crustal fields at Mars and the ensuing hybrid nature of its magnetosphere adds further complexity, with the crustal fields both inhibiting and enabling ion loss \citep{Brain_etal2010, Ma_etal2014, Fang_etal2017, Dubinin_etal2020}.
+Today, ion loss is a small part of the atmospheric loss at Mars, but may have been more significant in the past \citep{Jakosky_etal2018}.
+Ions escape through a multitude of processes, many of which have been mapped by the MAVEN mission \citep[][and references therein]{Jakosky_etal2018}.
+What is missing currently is consistent solar wind monitoring combined with simultaneous in-situ measurements of the Martian magnetosphere, to enable studies of how these processes are affected by different solar wind conditions and by solar activity.
+By gaining a deeper understanding of ion loss dependence on different solar wind conditions and solar activity, further extrapolations can be made on how atmospheric escape has changed through time.